Showing posts with label Portugal. Show all posts

 Warm(ish) and blue, but definitely the Atlantic Ocean, not the Mediterranean Sea

 The Algarve is a tourist region and thus prey to foreign influences - tapas and sangria from Spain, salmon from northern Europe and, more recently ceviche from South America.
 Carvoeiro also offers Chinese, Indian, Thai and Nepalese cuisine – and all-day English Breakfast should that be the limit of your horizons.
-There are an increasing number of tapas, Italian and ‘Mediterranean’ restaurants, but the majority could still be described as 'tipico', where fresh, local ingredients are treated with respect.
+There are an increasing number of tapas, Italian and ‘Mediterranean’ restaurants, but most could still be described as 'tipico', where fresh, local ingredients are treated with respect.

 Carvoeiro